ACB-prgm/Phase1_Project/README.md

 # Phase 1 Project – Movie Analysis

 ## Overview
 The purpose of this project was to discover which types of films are currently performing "the best" at the box office in order to inform a company attempting to enter into the film industry.
 For the purposes of this analysis, I take "the best" to mean those which are the most profitable, and thus made my deductions based on metrics of **net profit** and **Return on investment (ROI)**.
 I compared films in the database based upon the correlations between their afformentioned metrics and runtime, genre, actors, writers, and directors.
+A presentation of this analysis can be found [here](https://github.com/ACB-prgm/Phase1_Project/blob/main/presentation.pdf). [student.ipynb](https://github.com/ACB-prgm/Phase1_Project/blob/main/notebooks/student.ipynb) contains the python code and analysis.

 ## Business Understanding
 Which genres, writers, and directors are associated with the highest net profit and ROI?
 More succinctly, which aspects of a film best predict it's profitability and success?